Lejwana, Botswana: Demographics

 The population of Lejwana city according to the 2001 Central Statistics Office population census was 621.
 Since this census, the population has increased due to people migrating to the village and the high birth rate and low death rate, thanks to the recent increase in the Botswana life expectancy.

-Religion

-Lejwana is a 100% Christian community.
-There are a few churches, including the Lighthouse Jesus Ministry, which is situated on the outskirts of the village and is currently under construction and the ZCC which is situated near Mount Lejwana.
-Not all the population go to these churches, as some do not go to church at all, and some go to churches outside the village like those going to IPHC in Lobatse.

 Education

-Lejwana has one primary school called Lejwana Primary School which opened its doors to the students around 1984.
-There is no elementary school and students go to Nthwalang Secondary School in Digawana for junior education and then to either LobSec or GoodHope Senior Secondary School for high school education.
+Lejwana has one primary school, called Lejwana Primary School, which opened its doors around 1984.
+There is no elementary school and students go to Nthwalang Secondary School in Digawana for junior education and then to either LobSec or Good Hope Senior Secondary School for high school education.

 Economy

 Lejwana is a small village with little development, and was rated one of the ten or twenty poorest villages in Botswana in 2015.

-The people are dependent on farming, with almost each and every household having a piece of land at the back of the house for ploughing (Segotlo, as the local people call it.)
-There are some farms owned by the 'whites' around the village which employs a number of village residents.
-Most of the residents live in towns such as Lobatse and Gaborone where they work.
-Lejwana Village has one shop named Lerothodi General Dealer which has been the core market for the village for many years now.
-It is owned by the Mahupu family, and there are a number of tuckshops, and a bar which opens during the festive season only.
+The people are dependent on farming, with almost each and every household having a piece of land at the back of the house for ploughing.
+The village has one shop, Lerothodi General Dealer, which has been the core market for the village for many years now.
+There are a number of tuckshops, and a bar which opens during the festive season only.